begolu2/rktik-thesis/02_conceptual.md

 On the right-hand side of the thought stream, the frontpage also contains a number of other elements:

-* The **Frontpage Graph Visualization** displays a visual representation of Frontpage contents as a graph (see [Frontpage Graph Visualization]).
+* The **Frontpage Graph Visualization**: A visual representation of all thoughts and authors on the page as a graph (see [Frontpage Graph Visualization]).
-* **Top Thought** When a user is logged in, this contains a short list of thoughts from *top movements* they are not following with their active persona.
-This allows users to notice particularly popular submissions from contexts they wouldn’t see otherwise.
+* **Top Thought**: When a user is logged in, this contains a short list of thoughts from *top movements* they are not following with their active persona.
+This allows users to notice particularly popular submissions from contexts they would not see otherwise.
-* **Discover Movements** A listing of those top movements the active persona is not following.
+* **Discover Movements**: A listing of those top movements the active persona is not following.
-* **Recent Thoughts** The most recent publicly visible thoughts submitted throughout the whole site.
+* **Recent Thoughts**: The most recent publicly visible thoughts submitted throughout the whole site.

 #### Frontpage Graph Visualization

 ![Frontpage Graph Visualization]

 The Frontpage contains a visual representation of its contents in the form of a graph with a force-directed layout.
-This layout communicates the flow of information from a persona’s subscriptions to their frontpage, while also communicating that not all their content is shown.
+This layout communicates the flow of information from a persona’s subscriptions to their frontpage.
+It also shows some additional thoughts from these subscriptions, that are not *hot* enough to be included in the frontpage.

-The graph represents the Frontpage as a big red node in the center, identities subscribed to by the active persona (content sources) as medium-sized colored nodes and thoughts as small white nodes.
+The graph represents the Frontpage as a big red node in the center, identities which are followed by the active persona (content sources) as medium-sized colored nodes and thoughts as small white nodes.

-Thoughts are connected to the center node with a dotted edge if they are currently part of the frontpage stream.
+Thoughts are connected to the center node with a dotted edge if they are currently part of the frontpage feed.
 Thoughts are also always connected to their author’s identity with a further dotted edge.
-If none of a content source’s thoughts are contained in the frontpage, it is connected to the center node with a faint dashed edge.
+Some of the identities followed by the active persona may have contributed no thoughts to the current frontpage.
+In this case, they are connected to the center with a faint dashed edge.
 Nodes representing thoughts have a pulsating animation with a frequency correlated to their hotness and capped at 5 Hz.

 Thereby, the Frontpage contents surround the center node as a ring of white nodes, pulsating faster or slower according to their position in the stream.
 They are connected to a second ring of nodes which consists of those movements and personas who submitted the thoughts.
 Other content sources are located a bit further away to show that their submissions are also eligible for inclusion in the Frontpage.

 ### Notifications

-Notifications try and catch the user’s attention in order to present information which is personally relevant.
+Notifications catch the user’s attention in order to present information which is personally relevant.
 They are displayed in a drop down menu in the top left corner of every page and some of them are also sent as email notifications  [^optout].

 [^optout]: A user may opt out of receiving emails about notifications of a specific type.
 See [User Accounts].